American Windmill Museum

-The American Wind Power Center is a museum of wind power in Lubbock, Texas.
+The American Windmill Museum, formerly known as the American Wind Power Center, is a museum of wind power in Lubbock, Texas.
 Located on 28 acre of city park land east of downtown Lubbock, the museum has more than 160 American style windmills on exhibition.

 History

 The center was established in 1993 by Miss Billie Wolfe and Coy F. Harris.
 Wolfe, a faculty member at Texas Tech University, began searching for windmills in the early 1960s.
 She photographed and documented windmills across the nation and encouraged people to save what windmills were still standing.
 Thirty years later, there had been several individuals who had restored a number of early mills and Wolfe located one of these in Mitchell, Nebraska.
 By this time, Harris was working with Wolfe and he arranged, disassembled and moved this collection of forty-eight rare windmills to Lubbock.

 These windmills remained in storage until 1997, when the City of Lubbock authorized an area of land for the museum.
 Harris and volunteers moved the collection to this new site.
 Windmills were erected on the grounds and inside a modest exhibit building.

 In 1999, a much larger building became available, and Harris directed the movement of this building to the park site.
 He redesigned part of the "metal fabrication building" to better fit the windmills.